Why use My Health Declarations?

 What if I have already completed health examinations recently?

-If you have completed your health examinations in the last 6-12 months, you may lodge your visa application first and then seek your case officer's advice about whether further health examinations are required.
+If you have completed your health examinations in the last 6-12 months, you might lodge your visa application first and then seek your case officer's advice about whether further health examinations are required.
 My Health Declarations cannot provide this advice.

 Does it matter if I am in Australia or outside Australia?

 If you are in Australia and want to complete your health examinations before lodging your visa application you must use My Health Declarations.
 Our migration medical services provider will not process your immigration health examinations without a health identifier either from this service or from us after you have lodged your visa application.

 Panel clinics outside Australia in countries where 100 per cent electronic health processing arrangements are in place will also refuse to give you an appointment to undergo your health examinations unless you can provide a health identifier.

 If you are in another country outside Australia and want to complete your health examinations before lodging your visa application, you can still choose to use My Health Declarations.